 A global insurance company headquartered in the U.S.

 A leading multinational investment management corporation

 A developer, investor and operator of power and renewable energy

 A global risk and security specialist

-- Advising a global financial institution headquartered in Europe in connection with a high profile regulatory investigation in the US and other jurisdictions relating to allegations of money laundering in Northern Europe, the Baltics and beyond.
+- Representing a global financial institution based in Northern Europe in connection with a high profile multi-jurisdictional, multi-agency regulatory investigation in the U.S. and other jurisdictions relating to allegations of money laundering in Northern Europe, the Baltics and beyond.